datamol-io/molfeat/docs/developers/register-plugin.md

 # MolFeat plugin registry

-This document explains how to officially register a plugin in `MolFeat`.
+This document explains how to register a plugin in `MolFeat` for listing on our website.

 The `MolFeat` plugin registry aims to be the home for all publicly available `MolFeat` plugins.
 It collects information on the type of plugins provided by your package, which `MolFeat` versions it is compatible with, etc.